angrybacon/doomsday-wiki/markdown/articles/2023/10/14/spoiling-for-a-fight.md

 importantly the deck should be fast so you don't need to worry about your opponent taking chunks out of your life total.

-These contraints mean that we'll mostly be thinking about combo decks, particularly ones that are looking to assemble a two-card combo.
+These constraints mean that we'll mostly be thinking about combo decks, particularly ones that are looking to assemble a two-card combo.
 Spoils can function as additional copies of any combo piece, or any supporting card like mana acceleration.